davestewart/javascript-state-machine/demo/readme.md

 - Animating views
 - etc.

-To view the demo files:
+To view the demo files, run `npm run demo`.
+Any changes will be live-reloaded.

-- Load `/demo/index.html` for the latest static development build
-- Run `npm run demo` to run and watch the development build, llve-reloading the browser when source files are updated